 When an old friend visited me and heard the sound of the new flute he was naturally entranced.
 He was a musician and could play shakuhachi fairly well.
 He deeply desired that little flute.

 I was trying, at the time, to live the life of a renunciate, giving up all attachment.
 I never locked my door when I left home and always gave what little extra cash I had to panhandlers.
 I tried not to desire anything that others had and to only accept things that were freely given, without aggressively seeking anything for myself.
-I sold many of my watercolors for less than I could have gotten and deliberately didn’t promote myself or make much of what I did.
+I often sold my watercolors for less than I could have gotten and deliberately didn’t promote myself or make much of what I did.

 So, of course I felt compelled to give my beloved flute to my friend when he departed.